MetaKomora/ytdl-opus-shell/README.md

-# youtube-dl-opus
+# ytdl-opus-shell

-Youtube audio downloader for Linux.
+Youtube audio downloader for Linux based on youtube-dl.
 Downloads and convert to .opus format.

 # Requirements